TechnoCultureClub/voxel-builder-V2/readme.md

 - block infinite zoom
 - ghost cube only changes color once moved
 - add favicon
+- won't download on Safari (opens in new window)

 ## Roadmap
 *Any contributions welcome*